code-42/react-playlist/README.md

 # Lesson 4 - Components
+Following the video tutorial too closely, I was not able to get our very first react component to run.
 After much research, I discovered React replaced createClass with createReactClass in version 16.
 See this link at reactjs.org => https://reactjs.org/blog/2017/04/07/react-v15.5.0.html#migrating-from-reactcreateclass